crabyh/WisdomLDA/index.md

 #### Compuationally Expensive Part

-This algorithm is computationally intensive when $K$ is not too small.
-For each inner loop, there are 6 loads and stores and $6 + 6 * K + O(K)$ computations.
-And a single loop will be repeated for $N * T$ times.
+This algorithm is computationally intensive when _K_ is not too small.
+For each inner loop, there are 6 loads and stores and _6 + 6K + O(K)_ computations.
+And a single loop will be repeated for _NT_ times.

 ### Parallelism Description